rprimora/Emailer/README.md

 Interface describes two methods:

- - `Task SendEmailAsync<TModel>(TModel model) where TModel: EmailModel;`
+1. `Task SendEmailAsync<TModel>(TModel model) where TModel: EmailModel;`
- - `Task SendEmailAsync<TModel>(Func<SmtpClient> client, TModel model) where TModel : EmailModel;`
+2. `Task SendEmailAsync<TModel>(TModel model, string sender) where TModel : EmailModel;`

-Both methods send email that is defined in the given `TModel`.
-Second method also accepts a `Func<SmtpClient>` that returns a `SmtpClient` which is used to send email.
-In this case whatever you defined while adding the Email service is ignored.
+First method will send the email as the default sender.
+It is presumed that the sender with key "default" is defined in any of the previously desribed ways.
+Second method takes in the sender key and uses the sender information defined under the given key.

-## EmailModel
+### EmailModel

 Base model for email defines some basic information that is needed almost always when sending an email:
  - `EmailView` - this is the name of the razor page which represents our email body.
+This information is used by [ViewRenderer](https://github.com/rprimora/ViewRenderer) service.
  - `Subject` - email subject.
  - `To` - email address of the recipient.

-If the email has no special changing data(e.g. activation link) than this is enough to send the email.
-If you have need to send some other information in email than you would inherit `EmailModel` and define your information there.
+>**Note**: If the email has no special data(e.g. activation link) than the base model is enough to send the email.
+If you have the need to send some other information in email than you would inherit `EmailModel` and define your information there.

 ### Example